Yam1x/c2pie/README.md

     This will automatically create and activate a poetry shell with project's dependencies installed.

-3. To run any Python command related to the project's dependencies, rememeber to add `poetry run` in front of the command.
+3. To run any Python command related to the project's dependencies, remember to add `poetry run` in front of the command.
 For example:
     ```bash
     poetry run c2pie sign --input_file tests/test_files/test_doc.pdf